chnyda/taikungoclient/client/docs/CreateProxmoxNetworkDto.md

 HasEndAllocationRange returns a boolean if a field has been set.

-### SetEndAllocationRangeNil

-`func (o *CreateProxmoxNetworkDto) SetEndAllocationRangeNil(b bool)`

- SetEndAllocationRangeNil sets the value for EndAllocationRange to be an explicit nil

-### UnsetEndAllocationRange
-`func (o *CreateProxmoxNetworkDto) UnsetEndAllocationRange()`

-UnsetEndAllocationRange ensures that no value is present for EndAllocationRange, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)